SukhmKang/music-analysis/README.md

 # music-analysis
-Project that (1) finds the tempo (beats per minute) of an inputted song and (2) creates a visualization of an inputted song.
-Analysis is performed using various mathematical tools, most notably the Fast Fourier Transform.
+Project that detects beats within an inputted song and finds its tempo (beats per minute).

 ## Built With